mseminatore/TeslaJS/README.md

 # TeslaJS
 An unofficial NodeJS library that encapsulates the Tesla RESTful API.
-This library should support all existing Tesla vehicles.
+This library supports all existing Tesla vehicles.

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
 So